Carpenters Individual Account Pension Plan

 Deferred Distribution

 You may defer your distribution from this plan to a later date.
-On your future distribution date you may elect any one of the distribution options except the pension enhancement option.
-During the deferral period, your account balance continues to experience investment gains and losses based on the investment performance of the entire plan.
+On your future distribution date, you may elect any one of the distribution options.
+During the deferral period, your account balance continues to experience investment earnings and losses.

 Lifetime Annuity Income